What do they do?

 A typical day

 Sometimes an eight-hour day; sometimes on shift work rosters or on call.

-Work can include discussing clients' fire protection needs and surveying their fire risk as well as selecting, commissioning and maintaining firefighting and fire safety equipment (from hand-operated tools to entire protection and/or detection systems).
+Work can include discussing clients' fire protection needs and surveying their fire risks as well as selecting, commissioning and maintaining firefighting and fire safety equipment (from hand-operated tools to entire protection and/or detection systems).

-Does this sound like you?
+Sound like you?

 |School||Entry level jobs||Advancing jobs||Senior jobs|

-Ideally, NCEA Level 2 passes in:
+Ideally, NCEA Level 2 in: